NVIDIA/hpc-container-maker/docs/primitives.md

 arg(self, **kwargs)
 ```

-The `arg` primitive sets the corresponding environment variables.
+The `arg` primitive sets the corresponding environment
-These variables could have a default value or not.
-For the former
+variables during the build time of a docker container.
-case the value should be especified on the command line used to
+Singularity and "bash" containers does not have a strict version of the
-build the image.
-This primitive is specific to the Docker container.
+ARG keyword found on Dockerfiles but is possible to simulate
-For the Singularity and bash container this primitive return only a
+the behavior of this keyword as a build time parameter for the
-empry string.
+Singularity and bash containers using environment variables.

 - __variables__: A dictionary of key / value pairs.
 The default is an
 empty dictionary.